gnebbia/vim_notes/README.md

                                          replace in every files of the arglist
 * `argdo %s/foo/bar/gc` "performs all the substitutions in every file of the arglist
+* `bufdo bd`            "closes all the buffers except the current one

 The e flag in a substution warns if the pattern is not found.